 - The child also needs a valid passport, of course (with at least 2 blank pages and expiring more than 6 months after return date).

-One parent travelling with a child under 18
+For South African parents only: one parent travelling with a child under 18

 - A Parental Consent Affidavit (PCA) is needed from the other parent, giving permission to travel.
 (Must be an affidavit, not just a letter, less than 3 months old).
 Use the recommended wording for the PCA, available from the Home Affairs website.

 - In a case of death, divorce or separation where the consent of the other parent is not possible, a valid supporting document needs to be provided (such as death certificate, court order granting custody, etc).
 You may have to apply for special permission in advance if the other biological parent cannot or will not give consent, or if you are not in touch.

 Another adult (not the parent) travelling with a child under 18

 - The UBC is required if the child has a South African passport.

 - A Parental Consent Affidavit from both parents or legal guardian, less than 3 months old.

 - If the PCA is only from one parent, supporting documentation to show that parent has sole legal custody, or death certificate if applicable, etc.

 - Certified copies of ID or passport of both parents or legal guardians (certified by commissioner of oaths, less than 3 months old).